-In Lab 6 you will have a third microcontroller separate from the two microcontrollers used in the CAN network and sensor interfaces.
+In Lab 6 you will have a third microcontroller separate from the two microcontrollers used in the CAN network of sensor boards and interfaces.
 This third microcontroller will spin one DC motor in both directions in an open-loop fashion.
-In Lab 6 the DC motor should be powered from an 8.4V bench supply.
+In Lab 6 the DC motor should be powered from an 11.1V bench supply.
 This third microcontroller will send PWM signals to the motor driver circuit.
 In Lab 6 this third microcontroller should be able to adjust the duty cycle of the PWM output so the software can make the motor spin fast or slow.
-The motor driver system will be tested on a separate breadboard.
-In Lab 7, you will build two copies of this circuit on the robot protoboard and power it from the battery.
+The motor driver circuits will be provided on a separate motor PCB.
+In Lab 7, you will connect two motors to the robot's motor board and power it from the battery.
 However in Lab 6, you are just running one motor in open-loop fashion.

-If there are 5 students on the team and you need a 3rd sensor, you could add a touch/contact sensor (a mechanical bumper switch).
+If there are 5 students on the team, you need a 3rd sensor.
+You could add a touch/contact sensor (a mechanical bumper switch).
 The data from all sensors is displayed on the LCD.
 The CAN interface must be used.
 Interrupts, FIFO queues, semaphores, and the OS must be used in an appropriate manner.
+The hardware/software system is modular, because in Lab 7 you will create up to four copies of the IR distance sensor, up to four copies of the Ping))), and two copies of the motor output driver.
+You will integrate these components on the two microcontrollers in Lab 7.